dcasia/.github/profile/README.md

 - [Contact us](https://digitalcreative.cn/contact)

 ### We love open source ❤️
-We're passtionate about contributing to open source projects.
+We're passionate about contributing to open source projects.
 Not only do we believe in giving back to the communities that taught us so much, we believe it makes us better developers.

 <!--